3,4-Methylenedioxy-N-isopropylamphetamine

-3,4-Methylenedioxy-N-isopropylamphetamine (MDIP, MDIPA) is a psychoactive drug of the phenethylamine and amphetamine chemical classes which acts as an entactogen, psychedelic, and stimulant.
+3,4-Methylenedioxy-N-isopropylamphetamine (MDIP, MDIPA) is a psychoactive drug of the phenethylamine and amphetamine families.
 It is the N-isopropyl analogue of 3,4-methylenedioxyamphetamine (MDA).
 MDIP was first synthesized by Alexander Shulgin.
-In his book PiHKAL, the minimum dosage is listed as 250 mg.
+In his book PiHKAL, the minimum dose is listed as 250 mg.
 MDIP produces a mild threshold.
 Very little is known about the pharmacology, pharmacokinetics, effects, and toxicity of MDIP.